I like to tangle up the strings of the puppetry. ~ Slug

 I should not talk so much about myself if there were anybody else whom I knew as well. ~ Thoreau, Walden

 I work for the Strategic Partnerships Initiative of the Bill and Melinda Gates Foundation.
 I manage a portfolio of grants to media and technology organizations that foster awareness, debate and deliberation around the core issues of the foundation: global health and poverty reduction.
-Previously I worked at the Bill & Melinda Gates Foundation, Omidyar Network, the philanthropic firm of eBay founder Pierre Omidyar, where I manage our Government Transparency portfolio in Latin America.
-Previously I worked at Global Voices and consulted for Open Society Foundations.
+Previously I worked at the Bill & Melinda Gates Foundation, Omidyar Network, the philanthropic firm of eBay founder Pierre Omidyar, where I managed our Government Transparency portfolio in Latin America.
+I also worked for five years at Global Voices and consulted for two years at Open Society Foundations.
 I graduated from UCSD with a BS in political science, though I also studied at the SANN Research Institute in Kathmandu, Northern Arizona University in Flagstaff, University of the West Indies in Barbados, and Mira Costa College in Cardiff by the Sea.

 What follows is a level of detail of information about me, my work and my dreams that will make 99% of the world’s eyes glaze over.
 But for that 1% of fellow explorers, intellectuals, and cautious optimists, please read on, and please be in touch.